Cap-go/capgo/src/pages/blog/appcenter-migration.md

 ##### note

-Before you begin, i recommend making changes on a fresh Git branch.
+Before you begin, I recommend making changes on a fresh Git branch.

 Since Capgo was created to automate capacitor apps, it requires one file that your app may not have.
 First, create a `capacitor.config.json` file.
 The easiest way to create it is to run in the root of your app: